robomq/robomq.io/docs/REST.md

 > Browse the chapter of AMQP Introduction first if you're new to AMQP.

 [robomq.io](http://www.robomq.io) innovatively provides REST interface over the AMQP broker.
-It's only accessible over HTTPS with port number **7378**.
+It's only accessible over HTTPS.

 Our REST interface facilitates using [robomq.io](http://www.robomq.io) from any REST clients.
 Therefore, it allows you send and receive messages without installing any message queue client library.
 Two most useful cases of our REST interface are